JonathanMachado44/jon44.github.io/essays/E1-Essay.md

 WOD 3

-This WOD focused on using div tags in the index.html page to change the alignment of the paragraphs (<div></div>).
+This WOD focused on using div tags in the index.html page to change the alignment of the paragraphs.
 Along with using .right, .left, .center in the .css page to define the newly created classes.
 For the last Wod I was not able to figure out how to get the chrome section in the middle.
 I was able to get FireFox and IE on the lect and right and make the nav bar at the top of the page.
 I did 3 tries and was only able to make the DNF time.

 What I found the most helpful was the screencasts, I was able to figure out for the most part what was wrong with my code and able to fix the problems accordingly.